Duct Balloons

 Used at a nuclear power plant by a specialty contractor versus homemade barriers made from wood and plastic sheeting.
 Used to prevent styrene fumes escaping from the work area and migrating back into the plants HVAC system

-• As an FME device in duct work in nuclear plants
+• As a FME device in duct work in nuclear plants

 • In the fan discharge duct work of an axial flow fan

-Most axial flow fans don’t have discharge dampers.
-A special split design duct balloon is used to prevent back flow from occurring when the adjacent fans are still operating during maintenance on the out of service fan.
-Significantly lowers noise levels in the work area due to sound absorption characteristics of the duct balloon.
+Most axial flow fans do not have discharge dampers.
+A special split design Duct Balloon® is used to prevent back flow from occurring when the adjacent fans are still operating during maintenance on the out of service fan.
+Significantly lowers noise levels in the work area due to sound absorption characteristics of the Duct Balloon®.